 ouplestThe loading time of your page has a vital role in your website visitor’s user experience.
 And it can be one of the major contributing factors to page abandonment by your visitors.
 That's why so many people use a free CDN to boost their page loading time.

-According to a survey, 40% abandon a page that takes more than 3 seconds to load.
-Even worse, 79% of web shoppers say that they won’t return to buy again if they found any trouble with the performance of the website.
+According to a survey, 40% of users abandon a page that takes more than 3 seconds to load.
+Even worse, 79% of web shoppers say that they won’t return to a website again if they found felt that the performance of the website was poor.

-Undoubtedly, boosting your website speed is critical to the success of your online business.
+Without a doubt, boosting your website's speed is critical to the success of your online business.
 This is where a free content delivery network for WordPress can make a huge difference.

-A content delivery network, sometimes also known as a content distribution network, is essentially a geographically distributed network of super powerful proxy servers designed to host your site’s static content and deliver a cached copy of the static files to the users based on their geographical location.
+A content delivery network, sometimes also known as a content distribution network, is essentially a geographically distributed network of super-powerful proxy servers designed to host static content and deliver a cached copy of the static files to the users based on their geographical location.
 They are typically available as a service that can be added to your website.

-So essentially, a Content Delivery Network is a network of multiple servers that are distributed at different locations throughout the world.
-It caches all the static content and files of your site and delivers it to your visitor based on the geographic locations of the user through a server that is closest to them.
+So essentially, a Content Distribution Network is a network of multiple servers that are distributed at different locations throughout the world.
+The CDN caches all the static content and files of your site and delivers it to your visitor based on the geographic locations of the user through a server that is closest to them.

-Below image can help you understand how the concept works and how it can boost the speed of your website.
+The below image can help you understand how a global CDN works and how it can boost the page load time of your domain.